• Skip to main content

 Whiplash Treatment in Royal Palm Beach and Wellington, FL

-At Advanced Medical, our primary care doctors provide treatment for patients with whiplash.
+At Advanced Medical, our primary care providers provide treatment for patients with whiplash.
 We are committed to your recovery.
 We will make sure our treatment plan is highly individualized for effectiveness and to reduce complication risk.
 We also coordinate care with other specialists, such as chiropractors and physical therapists, to give you the best chance at a fast recovery.
 We also treat patients with chronic pain and other long-term complications from whiplash.

 If not treated in a timely manner, whiplash can cause serious health conditions.
 To schedule an appointment for whiplash treatment, call us today at (561) 434-1935 or use our appointment request form.
 We look forward to helping you get back to your life, pain-free.